 Other Types of Dividends

-All other dividends are reported to investors on Form 1099-DIV
+All other dividends are reported on Form 1099-DIV.

-Reporting Dividend Income
+Reporting Dividend Income: Form 1099-DIV

 - Box 1a: Ordinary dividends reflecting the total amount of dividends paid to you

-- Box 1b: Qualified dividends – the portion of total dividends that qualify for the preferred capital gains tax rate
+- Box 1b: Qualified dividends (the portion of total dividends that qualify for the preferred capital gains tax rate)

 - Box 3: Non-dividend distributions, which are a nontaxable return of capital

-You can use the Qualified Dividends and Capital Gain Tax Worksheet found in the instructions for Form 1040 or 1040A to calculate the tax on qualified dividends at the preferred tax rates.
+You can use the Qualified Dividends and Capital Gain Tax Worksheet found in the instructions for Form 1040 to figure out the tax on qualified dividends at the preferred tax rates.

 Using Schedule B

 Schedule B is a supplemental tax form used to list interest and dividend income from multiple sources.
 Using Schedule B is required if you have over $1,500 in interest income and dividends.

 The Additional Medicare Surcharge